 In broad terms, you could think of security awareness training as making sure that individuals understand and follow certain practices to help ensure the security of an organization.
-From this perspective, security awareness training has been around practically forever, especially when you consider the need for security in military applications.
+From this perspective, awareness training has been around practically forever, especially when you consider the need for security in military applications.

 Today, security awareness training emphasizes information security, and especially cybersecurity.
 Rapid advances in information technology — and parallel innovations by cybercriminals — mean that employees and other end users need regular, specific training on how to stay safe online and protect their information and that of their employers.